Episode 282

 And

-so we drove home, everything was fine, and we were, you know, I had the radio on, whatever, but she opened a door and she went in, and then the girls, you know, they went in right ahead of me.
+so we drove home, everything was fine, and we were, you know, I had the radio on, whatever, but she opened a door and she went in, and then the girls.
+You know, they went in right ahead of me.

 I don't know how we got mixed up, but anyway, and I was like, no, stop, because they weren't taking off their shoes and stuff.

-I was showing her door to take off their shoes and put their coats and stuff, you know.
+I was showing them a door to take off their shoes and put their coats and stuff, you know.
+And I said, they're like, wow, and they're looking around.

-And I mean, even.
+Right.
+And I mean, even

-They probably weren't used to having a place to hang their coats and
+probably weren't used to having a place to hang their coats in the shoes, but they weren't used to.

 And they yearned so, I don't want to cry, but they yearned so bad to have that kind of home, that home.
+And when they were at my house and stuff, they knew, they knew the difference.

 They were playing with my kids on

+Thursday night.
 They loved it.

 I was teaching her how to wash from top to bottom in the bath kind of thing.

 You have to rinse it all out.
+Lux, I was in there, you know, washing my brushing my teeth and stuff.

 I was like, you got to get ready for bed.